sourceincite/sourceincite.github.io/_posts/2017-04-27-from-serialized-to-shell-auditing-google-web-toolkit.md

 (27) function: set
 ```

-<p class="cn" markdown="1">So we can see that `gwt.py` will not parse cache files that are obfuscated, you will have to use `gwtenum.py` for that.</p>
+So we can see that `gwt.py` will not parse cache files that are obfuscated, you will have to use `gwtenum.py` for that.

 #### <a id="exploits"></a>Exploitation

-<p class="cn" markdown="1">Several functions were vulnerable to different types of attacks but one of the interesting functions I came across, was the renameDir function.
+Several functions were vulnerable to different types of attacks but one of the interesting functions I came across, was the renameDir function.
 This function either wasn't implemented in the actual UI of the target or at the very least I couldn't find it.
 This is not an issue because as long at the client MIBFileService class impliments it, we can reach it.
-We can use `gwt.py` to generate the GWT serialized string for us.</p>
+We can use `gwt.py` to generate the GWT serialized string for us.

 ```bash
 (20) function: renameDir